This tutorial will help you set up and interpret a Multiple Correspondence Analysis in Excel using the XLSTAT software.

 The contributions, the test values and the squared cosines help in the interpretation of the results.
 Before interpreting that two categories are close on the map, one should check that their contribution to the axes of the map, or that their squared cosines are high.

-The following chart corresponds to the correspondence map where both the categories and the observations are displayed on the first two axes.
+The three following charts respectively correspond to the map of categories, the map of observations and the biplot containing both coordinates of observations and categories on the first two axes.

-From these charts we confirm that a customer will come back only if he is satisfied with the intervention, the welcome and the price.
-We also notice that there seems to be a link between the fact that the repair was not satisfactory, and the fact that the welcome was bad.
+From these charts, we may suggest that a customer will come back only if he is satisfied with the intervention, the welcome and the price.
+We also notice that there seems to be a link between the fact that the repair was not satisfactory and the fact that the welcome was bad.
 This should be investigated further: has the customer described the problem not precisely enough because he had been badly welcome or has the person called back to mention that the problem was still there and has been badly welcome by the representative?

 The following video shows you how to run this tutorial.